RedHatRanger/best_linux_scripts_and_commands/documentation/awx/awx_configuration.md

     - Private Container Registry

 ### Creating the Ansible SSH User Machine Credential:
+- Objective: Configure Machine Credentials to access the managed devices.

 1. On the left sidebar, click `Resources` > `Credentials`.
 1. Click `Add` and fill in the details:
     - Name: `Cisco SVC Account (Ansible User)`